Unlocked by SKALE Labs, Inc.

 Revenue Analysis

 Now that we've discussed the chain pricing mechanism let's look at the actual revenue data SKALE has generated thus far.
-Out of the 20 SKALE chains, 14 (70%) are non-compliant, with all of them except CryptoBlades not having made a single payment.
+Out of the 20 SKALE chains, 11 (55%) are non-compliant.
 This data is not surprising, considering that these chains had minimal to no onchain activity to begin with.
 The table below shows the revenue generated by each chain.

 We can derive some interesting observations and conclusions from these numbers:

-1. Two chains have paid for months in advance: Exorde and StrayShot are the only chains that have taken advantage of the price lock mechanism, paying 24 and 12 months in advance, respectively.
+1. Six chains have paid for months in advance: Six chains have taken advantage of the price lock mechanism, paying anywhere from 12 to 24 months in advance..
 This feature allows for better financial planning and a more predictable revenue path for these applications, as monthly pricing may change as new chains join the network or the number of nodes increases or decreases.

-3. SKALE annual revenue for 2024 is projected to be around $295k.
-SKALE has generated $252k in revenue as of September 2024.
-Assuming Europa, Calypso, Titan, and Nebula continue making their monthly payments until year-end, we can forecast that SKALE’s revenue for the calendar year will be $295k.
+3. SKALE annual revenue for 2024 is projected to be around $439k.
+SKALE has generated $418k in revenue as of October 2024.
+Assuming CryptoBlades, Block Brawlers, and Razor Networkcontinue making their monthly payments until year-end, we can forecast that SKALE’s revenue for the calendar year will be $439k.

 How is SKL priced based on its revenue compared to other modular networks?
-The table below shows that SKALE revenue is still very low compared to some of its competitors.
-Optimism, Arbitrum, and ZKSync generate about 40x, 30x, and 5x higher fees than SKALE on an annualized basis.
-Thus, even though Optimism and Aribtrum boast the highest valuations of the group, they are also priced the cheapest on a price-to-fees basis.
+The table below shows that SKALE revenue is still relatively low compared to some of its competitors.
+Optimism, Arbitrum, and ZKSync generate about 29x, 16x, and 3x higher fees than SKALE on an annualized basis.
+However, it’s crucial to note that SKALE is priced the cheapest on a price-to-fees basis.

 Investors should be aware of the inherent limitations of this analysis.
 Namely, we are only looking at current revenue when, in reality, investors also price assets based on expected future cash flows.
 Still, it is useful to gauge where SKALE sits today in terms of fee generation.
-An underappreciated aspect of SKALE's business model is that increased activity won't necessarily translate to increased revenue.
-For instance, the Nebula Gaming Hub is home to many games, but no matter how many users or games the Hub hosts, the monthly subscription fee paid to SKALE will remain the same.
-At risk of stating the obvious, this model implies that SKALE's economic sustainability depends on its ability to onboard more chains.
+Based on SKALE's business model today, increased activity won't necessarily translate to increased revenue.
+For instance, the Nebula Gaming Hub is home to many games, but no matter how many users or games the Hub hosts, the monthly subscription fee paid to SKALE will remain the same ($3,600).
+However, as mentioned previously, a novel dynamic pricing model will likely go live in the next 12-18 months, which means that Hubs like Nebula will require larger validator resources and hence will pay substantially more subscription fees than today.

-Finally, it's crucial to remember that SKALE's pricing depends on the network utilization rate.
-The number of active nodes on the network as of Sep 10, 2024, was 112.
+Finally, it's crucial to remember that SKALE's pricing depends on the network utilization rate today.
+The number of active nodes on the network as of Oct 7, 2024, was 112.
 The CA/NS equation shows that the current utilization rate is (20*16)/(112*8) = 35.71%.
 Based on the current number of active nodes, it would only take 28 chains to reach a 50% network utilization rate, increasing SKALE's chain pricing to $46,000 per month.
-It's unlikely that chains are willing to pay that much based on the activity they are generating today, so it will be important for the number of nodes in the network to increase as well, thus keeping the price per chain lower as the network grows.
+It seems unlikely that all chains are willing to pay that much based on the activity they are generating today, so it will be crucial for the dynamic model based on validator resources required to go live.
+In this scenario, Hubs like Nebula would pay substantially more than App chains like CryptoBlades.
+Assuming Nebula has 100 playing games in the future with in-game purchases, $46,000 per month translates to only $460 per game, which is not significant compared to what games pay for cloud computing services like AWS.
+Effectively, SKALE fees paid by game developers can be interpreted as buying smart contract compute, similar to cloud computing in Web 2.

 Catalysts and Risks